Board of Directors

 Ted is prone to intense enthusiasms.
 These currently include combining ideas and methods from Diophantine approximation with those from recursion theory, listening to recordings of Glenn Gould, and exploring the back roads of the East Bay on a Vespa, but never all three at the same time.

-Kannan Soundararajan (chair-elect)
+Kannan Soundararajan (chair)

 Stanford University